kuzzleio/kuzzle/doc/2/guides/introduction/2-general-purpose-backend/index.md

 Kuzzle has its own [high-performance realtime engine](/core/2/guides/main-concepts/6-realtime-engine).

-This engine allows you to make pub/sub in a conventional way but also [realtime database notification](/core/2/guides/main-concepts/6-realtime-engine#database-notifications).
+This engine allows you to use pub/sub communications in a conventional way, but it's also capable of triggering [realtime database notification](/core/2/guides/main-concepts/6-realtime-engine#database-notifications).

-Every **change that occur on the database can generate realtime notifications**.
-Clients can listen database changes and **synchronize frontend or other backend application** accordingly.
+Every **change occuring on the database can generate realtime notifications**.
+Clients can listen to database changes and **synchronize frontends or other backend applications** accordingly.

 The realtime engine also offers the possibility to subscribe with **filters in order to receive only the desired notifications**.